simonneutert/labradorite-notebook/README.md

 # Labradorite Notebook<!-- omit in toc -->

+---

+> [!CAUTION]
+> [Tantiny](https://github.com/baygeldin/tantiny) is dead (most probably) ...
+>
+> This project heavily depends on Tantiny, and as a result, we anticipate
+> releasing our final updates in the near future.\
+> I am committed to maintaining the project's functionality for as long as
+> feasible.
+However, I will not be investing additional time or resources into
+> its further development. 😔 🥲 It will continue to work though!
+As it is
+> fulfilling what it was built for in the first place.
+Dependabot will help keep
+> security vulnerabilities closed and containerization will do the rest.

+---

+> [!IMPORTANT]
+> I intend to rewrite this, dropping tantiny, swapping it for sqlite with FTS.
+>
+> Time is limited and AI isn't a free lunch either.
+But where there's a will, there's a prophet climbing a mountain.

+---

 <img align="right" src="https://github.com/simonneutert/labradorite-notebook/blob/main/public/labradorite.jpg?raw=true" alt="Labradorite dreamed by openai's Dall-E2: A brown labrador shooting a lazer from a blue crystal on its forehead, digital art">

 > Labradorite rightfully belongs to the group of wisdom crystals, because it